CHAPTER TEN (Draft)

-This is a moment of reckoning for Americans.
-And it calls on us to think constructively about the future and the society in which we wish to live.
+We stand at an historic turning point.
+It is a moment of reckoning for Americans, both as persons and as a nation.
+We are called to think constructively about the future in which we wish to live.
 Whatever our personality, philosophy or religious belief, we each have an unavoidable choice to make.
 Either we retreat into ourselves, accepting what is given as beyond our control, or we step forward as mature adults to engage with current and emerging challenges in an intelligent and responsible manner.

 The future will not wait.

-We have entered a lengthy period of severe and sequential crises.
+We have entered a lengthy period of severe and sequential crises, some of it the consequence of inevitable structural change and the rest brought on by ourselves.
 If we are to protect our families, organize the means for safety and security among our neighbors, and recover the promise of this nation, we must engage constructively and with dignity.
 This is our challenge.

-To react precipitously with misinformation or pre-conditioned assumptions could damage our ability to defend cherished ideals and cut us off from the very future we wish for.
+To react precipitously with misinformation or false assumptions could damage our ability to defend cherished ideals and cut us off from the very future we hope for.

-I come to you here with both a premise and a pragmatic proposition.
+I come to you with both a premise and a pragmatic proposition.
 I will argue here that only in genuinely functional local communities will it be possible to respond effectively to the challenges of the present hour.
-There are a number of reasons this is true, and I will outline them for you here.
+There are a number of reasons this is true, and I will outline them below.
 The remainder of the book will be devoted to understanding the principles, perspective, and practical skills that will be required—if we accept this challenge.

 I do not suggest it will be easy to do.
 It will not be.
 What I am saying is that we have no choice.
 Either we rise above personal limitations, adjust our thinking and place America ahead of selfish interests, or we will join an inexorable slide into chaos.